pwrlabs/pwrlabs-docs/docs/pwrchain/how-to-create-a-browser-wallet.md

 ## How to Import an Existing Wallet

-If you already have a PWR Wallet, you can import it using your secret phrase or private key:
+If you already have a PWR Wallet, you can import it using your seed phrase:

 - Open the PWR Wallet extension and select "Import Wallet".
-- Enter your secret phrase or private key.
+- Enter your seed phrase.
 - Set up a new password for the browser wallet.
 - Your wallet will be restored with all its existing balances and transactions.